Jiro-Commerce/Jiro/readme.md

 We are following the **PSR-2** coding style guide strictly.

+Browse the issues and comment on anything you intend to work on so there is no crossover.
+We will setup a gitter channell ASAP.

 ## Roadmap

 #### 0.1.0

 * Basic entities (products, orders, promotions etc)
 * Basic backend administration (auth, cms, entitiy CRUD)
+* Basic extension system, ability to add packages to admin
 * Basic frontend with no themeing abilities

 #### 0.2.0

-* Variable products
+* Variable products (EAV pattern)
-* Backend framework basics (an API for hooking new entities and CRUD operations)
+* Product attributes (EAV pattern)
-* Frontend theming framework
+* Promotions
+* Grid / table system for displaying lists of entity data
+* Themeing system (back and frontend)
+* Split packages into individual repositories

 #### 0.3.0

 * TBA

 ## License